kabads/kabads.github.io/content/tech/2017-06-10-how-to-install-lineageos-wileyfox-swift.md

 url: /2017/06/10/how-to-install-lineageos-wileyfox-swift/
 ---

 With the demise of Cyanogenmod and CyanogenOS people who like to keep a cheaper phone up to date will have to familiarise themselves with [LineageOS](http://lineageos.org).
-This is the fork of the latest version where CyanogenMod left off.
-As the company shutdown, users are left with no updates.
+This is the fork of the latest version where CyanogenMod left off. <!--more-->As the company shutdown, users are left with no updates.
 LineageOS will resolve this for you.

 It had been a while (8 months) since installing a new custom ROM, so I wasn't so familiar with the TWRP recovery boot process.
 I had a couple of problems installing this - it seems that the latest image doesn't work and neither does 3.0.1 - so had to go for 3.0.0.
 Download that to your computer, then make sure you have a working copy of [adb](https://developer.android.com/studio/command-line/adb.html).
 Then in the command line with your phone plugged in via USB with USB debugging switched on, type: